Raglan shooting: Community detention for man who bought gun for accused murderer

-The man who bought a gun for a friend that was used in the killing of Australian tourist Sean McKinnon has been sentenced to six months community detention.
+The man who bought a gun for a friend that was allegedly used in the killing of Australian tourist Sean McKinnon has been sentenced to six months' community detention.

-Roderick James Finlayson thought he was buying the gun so his friend could practise clay and duck shooting on a farm, the High Court at Hamilton heard today.
+Roderick James Finlayson thought he was buying the gun so Mark Garson could practise clay and duck shooting on a farm, the High Court at Hamilton heard today.

-But instead the shotgun was used in the slaying of McKinnon in front of his fiancée, Canadian midwife Bianca Buckley, in the early hours of August 16 last year.
+But instead the shotgun was allegedly used in the killing of McKinnon in front of his fiancee, Canadian midwife Bianca Buckley, in the early hours of August 16 last year.

 Read More